SiliconLabs/simplicity_sdk/app/bluetooth/example/bt_soc_thunderboard/readme.md

 The sensors and I/O are also handled in this file by overriding the default weak implementation of the service handling functions.

-Additional functionality can be added to the empty app_process_action function.
+Additional functionality can be added to the empty sl_app_process_action function.

 ## Troubleshooting